reactjs/react.dev/src/content/learn/responding-to-events.md

 </Sandpack>

-Here, the `Toolbar` component renders a `PlayButton` and an `UploadButton`:
+Here, the `Toolbar` Component renders a `PlayButton` and an `UploadButton`:

 - `PlayButton` passes `handlePlayClick` as the `onClick` prop to the `Button` inside.
 - `UploadButton` passes `() => alert('Uploading!')` as the `onClick` prop to the `Button` inside.

-Finally, your `Button` component accepts a prop called `onClick`.
+Finally, your `Button` Component accepts a prop called `onClick`.
 It passes that prop directly to the built-in browser `<button>` with `onClick={onClick}`.
 This tells React to call the passed function on click.

-If you use a [design system](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969), it's common for components like buttons to contain styling but not specify behavior.
-Instead, components like `PlayButton` and `UploadButton` will pass event handlers down.
+If you use a [design system](https://uxdesign.cc/everything-you-need-to-know-about-design-systems-54b109851969), it's common for Components like buttons to contain styling but not specify behavior.
+Instead, Components like `PlayButton` and `UploadButton` will pass event handlers down.

 ### Naming event handler props {/*naming-event-handler-props*/}

-Built-in components like `<button>` and `<div>` only support [browser event names](/reference/react-dom/components/common#common-props) like `onClick`.
+Built-in Components like `<button>` and `<div>` only support [browser event names](/reference/react-dom/components/common#common-props) like `onClick`.
 However, when you're building your own components, you can name their event handler props any way that you like.

 By convention, event handler props should start with `on`, followed by a capital letter.